The Free Particle

 The necessary and sufficient condition for $f(x)$ to exist is that $\int_{-\infty}^{\infty}|f(x)|^2dx$ must be finite.
 In this case, $\int_{-\infty}^{\infty}|F(k)|^2dk$ is also finite, and

-In this case, the integral must exist due to the physical condition that $\Psi(x,0)$ must be normalized.
+In our current case, the integral necessarily exists due to the physical condition that $\Psi(x,0)$ must be normalized.
 Therefore, the quantum mechanical solution for a free particle is equation ($\ref{eqn:Psi_general_solution}$), where

-Calculation and Physical Interpretation of the Group Velocity of Wave Packets
+Calculating the Group Velocity of Wave Packets and Physical Interpretation

-Essentially, a wave packet is a superposition of numerous sine functions with amplitudes determined by $\phi$.
-In other words, there are ‘ripples’ within an ‘envelope’ that forms the wave packet.
+Essentially, a wave packet is a superposition of numerous sine functions whose amplitudes are determined by $\phi$.
+That is, there are ‘ripples’ within the ‘envelope’ that forms the wave packet.

 - License: Mozilla Public License 2.0